MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-developer-pemar.md

 #### The *processResults* method

 The *processResults* performs any necessary computations to produce the final result from the accumulated intermediate results.
-In this case it is simple; we divide the sum by the number of valid observations (assuming we have some):
+In this case, it is simple; we divide the sum by the number of valid observations (assuming we have some):

 	processResults = function()
 	{